Nimisha-Singh/Time-Table-for-DTU/README.md

 	Properties are key-value pairs that store data in nodes and relationships.
 As mentioned before, Neo4J is schemaless, therefore each node or relationship can have different properties even if they have the same labels or relationship types.
 Properties are similar to columns in relational databases.

-### <a id="s4"></a>Finding a solution

-#### What functionality is required?
-Before developing a solution, its important to define what functionality this system should offer.
-The following is a list of proposed features for such a system.

-+ Show the timetable for a course.
-+ Show the timetable for a lecturer.
-+ Show the current working hours for a lecturer.
-+ Show the timetable for a room.
-+ Show appropriate sized rooms available at a given time.

-These features must be considered when modeling this problem with Neo4J.

 #### What data needs to be stored?
 Analysing both the problem, and the current GMIT timetabling system, helped determine what data this system needs to store.
 A brief break down is given below.